Sure Dividend

 To be sure, retirees do not have 30 years to grow their income.
 But even without the benefit of a long investing time horizon, retirees can structure a quality portfolio of dividend-paying stocks that allows them to live off their dividends now.

-It’s fair to say that a retiree needs more than $510 in annual income to live on dividends.
-As a result, the typical portfolio size would need to be larger.
-But assuming an investor has a retirement portfolio of $500,000, a collection of dividend stocks paying 4% per year would result in a year 1 income level of $20,000.
+For example, assuming an investor has a retirement portfolio of $500,000, a collection of dividend stocks paying 3% per year would result in a year 1 income level of $15,000.

-It is certainly not difficult finding quality dividend stocks that combine a 4% starting yield with 5% annual dividend growth.
+It is not difficult finding quality dividend stocks that combine a 3% starting yield with 5% annual dividend growth.
 At the same time, investors must take precaution to avoid risky stocks with extremely high dividends.
-Stocks with elevated dividend yields above 5% are instantly appealing for income investors, but retirees must be careful with extreme-high yielders.
+Stocks with elevated dividend yields above 8% are instantly appealing for income investors, but retirees must be careful with extreme-high yielders.

 Such companies are often in fundamental distress, with collapsing share prices that have elevated their dividend yields to unsustainable levels.
 This is particularly true when it comes to certain segments of the stock market such as Business Development Companies or mortgage REITs.